Steps to Getting Started at MHCC

 Before you can register for your first term at MHCC, you must complete the online orientation.
 This interactive orientation takes most students 20-30 minutes to complete.

-After completing the online orientation and other steps such as placement testing, visit the Orientation Center for assistance with first-term advising, online registration, and completing financial aid steps.
-For more info, see mhcc.edu/oc.
+After completing the online orientation and other steps such as placement testing, visit the Student Services HUB for assistance with first-term advising, online registration, and completing financial aid steps.
+For more info, see mhcc.edu/hub.

 Transfer students need to complete the steps on mhcc.edu/TransferToMHCC before visiting the Orientation Center for registration help.